-- Representation of utilities and other energy companies before FERC, DOE, and state regulatory commissions in New York, Maine, Connecticut, Massachusetts, California, New Hampshire, and Virginia on rate, market, merger, affiliate, and enforcement matters
+- Representing utilities and other energy companies before FERC, DOE, and state regulatory commissions in New York, Maine, Connecticut, Massachusetts, California, New Hampshire, and Virginia on rate, market, merger, affiliate, and enforcement matters

-- Representation of renewable developers in NY, New England, Mid-Atlantic, Mid-West, Southwest, and California on matters before FERC, state regulators, and regional electricity markets
+- Representing renewable developers in NY, New England, Mid-Atlantic, Mid-West, Southwest, and California on matters before FERC, state regulators, and regional electricity markets

-- Restructured the power sale, transmission, and interconnection contracts for independent power producers, including Cogentrix Richmond, Cogentrix Rocky Mount, Sithe/Independence Power Partners, Doswell Power, and Commonwealth Atlantic
+- Restructuring the power sale, transmission, and interconnection contracts for independent power producers, including Cogentrix Richmond, Cogentrix Rocky Mount, Sithe/Independence Power Partners, Doswell Power, and Commonwealth Atlantic

-- Drafted and negotiated energy and asset management agreements for energy/asset managers and generator owners, including LS Power, Mach Gen, Entegra, and Sithe Energies
+- Drafting and negotiating energy and asset management agreements for energy/asset managers and generator owners, including LS Power, Mach Gen, Entegra, and Sithe Energies

 - Regularly obtains Federal Energy Regulatory Commission approvals and makes periodic compliance filings under Sections 203, 204, and 205 of the Federal Power Act